thumbnail-Palace Royal Guard Changing Ceremony (수문장 교대의식)-0

 Location

-Gyeongbokgung Palace and Gwanghwamun area
+Gyeongbokgung Palace Heungnyemun Gate and Gwanghwamun Gate areas

 Admission / Participation Fees